jeremyschulman/netcfgbu/docs/QuickStart.md

 # Quick Start

-If you are a Netbox user you can dyanamically build the inventory.csv file as described [here](../netbox/README.md).
+If you are a Netbox user you can dynamically build the inventory.csv file as described [here](../netbox/README.md).

 You can use the provided configuration file [netcfgbu.toml](../netcfgbu.toml) as